Thursday, November 28, 2024

 The Great Scott Gadgets Story: More ARDC Interference

-This is a first-person account of how ARDC has corrupted amateur radio work.
+Below is a first-person account of how ARDC corrupted some promising amateur radio work.
 It does have a happy ending, but isn't a fun read if you're a fan of Michael Ossmann or Great Scott Gadgets.

 After converting a community asset into a privately controlled fund without notice or discussion, it seems that a large majority of the happy new owners of $100+ million at ARDC decided that whatever they wanted to happen should happen, regardless of the reality on the ground or who people wanted to work with.